seanpburke/Nifty/README.txt

 Every thread that is blocked within a nft_queue API call, will hold a reference to the underlying object for the duration of that call.
 Each thread will discard that reference as it returns from the API that it had called.
-The queue will only be destroyed when the last reference has been discarded, and there is no guarantee that the caller of nft_queue_shutdown will be the last thread.
-However, the queue's handle will have been invalidated, which means that no new references to the object can be obtained, so the queue should be destroyed eventually.
+The handle will be invalidated, and the queue destroyed, only when the last reference has been discarded.

 This discussion illustrates why libnifty API calls use handles.
 Reference counting of some kind, is virtually unavoidable when